Code-Inside/Blog/_posts/2024-09-17-openai-api-lmstudio-ollama.md

 The best tool for such a job is: __[LM Studio](https://lmstudio.ai/)__.

-The most interesting part was (and this was "new" to me), that you run those local models in an __local, Open AI compatible (!!!) server__.
+The most interesting part was (and this was "new" to me), that you run those local models in an __local, OpenAI compatible (!!!) server__.

 ![x]({{BASE_PATH}}/assets/md-images/2024-09-17/lmstudio.png "png")

-# Open AI Compatible server?!
+# OpenAI Compatible server?!

-If you want to experiment with a lightweight model on your system and interact with it, then it is super handy, if you can use the __standard Open AI client__ and just run against your local "Open AI"-like server.
+If you want to experiment with a lightweight model on your system and interact with it, then it is super handy, if you can use the __standard OpenAI client__ and just run against your local "OpenAI"-like server.

 Just start the server, use the localhost endpoint and you can use a code like this: